enel-gdh-educational/katacoda-scenarios/version-control/remotes/03-fetch.md

 ### Step 3 - Git Fetch - get updates from remote folder, preserving local status

-`git fetch` command downloads changes from the remote repository into a separate branch named `remotes/<remote-name>/<remote-branch-name>`.
-This branch can be accessed using git checkout.
+`git fetch <remote>` command downloads **new data** from the remote repository.
+It allows user to have references to all branches from remote into **separate branches** with names `remotes/<remote-name>/<remote-branch-name>`.
+Branches downloaded `git fetch <remote>` can be **accessed** using `git checkout <remote-name>/<remote-branch-name>`.
+After you do this, you should have references to all the branches from that remote, which you can merge in or inspect at any time.

-`git fetch` allows reviewing the changes without affecting your current branch.
+`git fetch <remote>` allows reviewing the changes without affecting your current branch.
+You have to merge it manually into your work when ready

+---

 #### Task